 - The Process of Voting-By-Mail

 - Apply for a Vote-By-Mail Ballot

 - Processing of your application for Vote-By-Mail Ballot

 - Return your Vote-By-Mail Ballot Application to our office

 - If you need this form in a different format

 Registered voters can apply for a vote-by-mail ballot, by mail, for an upcoming election at any time, but not later than seven days prior to the election.
 Applications must be submitted to the county elections officials no later than the seventh day prior to the election.

 Applications received less than seven days prior to the election will be satisfied if time permits.
 If less than seven days remain before the election, it is strongly suggested that you deliver the application in person to our office.

 The application to vote a vote-by-mail ballot is available as a PDF download by clicking on one of the links below.

-The English version of the statewide vote-by-mail voter application may be completed by typing your information directly on the online application.
+The statewide vote-by-mail voter application may be completed by typing your information directly on the online application.
 Once you have typed in your information, simply print, sign and date the form, and mail it to your our office.
 DO NOT SEND IT TO THE SECRETARY OF STATE’S OFFICE.